 There’s no doubt about it – vampires are the stuff of nightmares.

-Here’s their haunting history, plus the most shocking reasons we open our arms and embrace the darkness.
+Here’s their haunting history, plus the most shocking reasons some of us daydream about opening our…uh, arms, and embracing the darkness.

-The first mention of the word “vampire” (Croation: vampir) doesn’t appear in literature until the early 1700s.
+In fact, the first mention of the word “vampire” (Croatian: vampir) doesn’t appear in literature until the early 1700s.

 Old European stories of vampires describe them as even more horrifying than today’s version.

 Vampires were initially depicted as bloated, purplish, and often had a bad case of hair fall.
 This chilling visage came complete with sharp fingernails and long teeth.

 Digging up corpses and checking for undead-like characteristics became a fad in the early 1700s.
 These late-Renaissance vampire hunters couldn’t have missed the changes from a living body to the mask of death.

 A newly-dead corpse was often bloated (from trapped bodily gasses), might be discolored and could have the appearance of longer hair, fingernails and teeth due to the skin receding.
 (Eew.)

 Today’s most famous undead prowler is Count Dracula.
 The creepy count came from the imagination of Irish Author Bram Stoker.

 Stoker’s 1897 depiction was, for the very first time, one that included human feelings, even if they were pearl-clutch-worthy for the time.